Atharva-Phatak/Analysing-Glassdoor-Jobs/README.md

 I came up with this personal personal project to test my skills to the fullest and learn new things.
 In this project I scraped job postings related to the position of 'Data Scientist' from glassdoor.com,analysed the gathered data and framed a machine learning problem out of it.
 In the below write up I'll mention the details on what I learned.
 I selected states of California,Washington,New York as major areas to find the roles.

+# Please read the readme.md file to understand what I found.

 ***The project consists of three main jupyter notebooks***

 1. **The first notebook** : scrape_data.ipynb is a python script for scraping job postings from glassdoor.com